The configuration of a standard Cilium Kubernetes deployment consists of several Kubernetes resources:

 ClusterRoleBindingsresources: the identity and permissions used by cilium-agent to access the Kubernetes API server when Kubernetes RBAC is enabled.

-Secretresource: describes the credentials use access the etcd kvstore, if required.
+Secretresource: describes the credentials used to access the etcd kvstore, if required.

 Networking For Existing Pods